-- o Borrowings and liabilities to credit institutions which are valued at nominal value as they have a short duration. - o A convertible loan - o Accounts payable and accrued expenses valued at the value they are expected to be paid at.
+- o Borrowings and liabilities to credit institutions which are valued at nominal value as they have a short duration. - o Convertible loans - Accounts payable and accrued expenses valued at the value they are expected to be paid at.

 For further disclosures on Oasmia's financial instruments, please see Note 18 Financial instruments and financial risks.